influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-users.md

 **Pages in Chronograf that require this permission**: Dashboards, Data Explorer, and Databases on the Admin page

 #### CreateUserAndRole
-Permission to manage users and roles; create users, drop users, grant admin status to users, grant permissions to users, revoke admin status from users, revoke permissions from users, change user's passwords, view user permissions, and view users and their admin status.
+Permission to manage users and roles; create users, drop users, grant admin status to users, grant permissions to users, revoke admin status from users, revoke permissions from users, change user passwords, view user permissions, and view users and their admin status.

 **Relevant InfluxQL queries**:
 [`CREATE USER`](/influxdb/latest/query_language/authentication_and_authorization/#user-management-commands),